tiwariParth/Bluefox-ReactJS-free-waitlist-template/README.md

 ### Why Use This Template?

 As a developer, I understand how overwhelming it can be to set up a waitlist from scratch.
-You need to handle things like DKIM, DMARC, sender reputation, and spam filters things that can distract you from focusing on your core product.
+You need to handle things like deliveriblity, email consistency and the hardest part about it coding HTML emails for every other platform, things that can distract you from focusing on your core product.
 That’s why I built this template:

+- **Amazon SES**: Takes care of your deliveribility issue
 - **Zero Infrastructure Cost**: Deploy to GitHub Pages for free hosting
 - **Professional Design**: Polished UI that looks great on all devices
 - **Spam Protection**: Built-in BlueFox CAPTCHA to prevent bot submissions